In conversation with Captain Evans Hoyt

 When you walk to the Queens Room in the evening (Queen Mary 2's is the largest ballroom at sea) and the nostalgic sounds of the swing band fill the room, it won't be long before you spot one of the Cunard Dance Hosts.
 They are usually dressed identically in white shirts, with red ties, dark trousers and navy blue jackets with metal name tags.

 In elegant restraint, the dancers are ready for a joint dance or a refreshing conversation.
 But don't worry: If you prefer to watch the action with a glass of champagne first, the hosts will of course not hold this against you – according to the motto "everything can, nothing must".
-In your role as a silent observer, you will soon notice that the hosts never dance twice in a row with the same person, to avoid possible discrimination.
-They dance with guests of all ages or nations, from the reserved gentleman to the the dance-hungry party lioness in a dazzling sequined dress.
-From the indecisive to the dance beginner who insists on leading to the professional dancer – on the edge of the dance floor the most diverse characters gather, all of whom have one thing in common: the desire to dance.
+In your role as a silent observer, you will soon notice that the hosts never dance twice in a row with the same woman to avoid possible discrimination.
+They dance with ladies of all ages or nations, with the reserved lady and the dance-hungry party lioness in a dazzling sequined dress.
+From the indecisive woman to the dance beginner who insists on leading to the professional dancer – on the edge of the dance floor the most diverse characters gather, all of whom have one thing in common: the desire to dance.